kusuwada/libcollector/README.md

 You can specify both public & private repository.
 If you specify private repository, see [Prepare](#prepare).

 #### target_manager
 List of the target library managers.
-Now, we support bellow managers.
+Now, we support below managers.
 * requirements.txt (python)
 * Gemfile (ruby)
 * package.json (javascript)